alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 ---
 layout: single
-title: "Whales, Zines, and the Ghosts of Failed Campaigns"
-excerpt: "What the data actually says about RPGs on Kickstarter."
+title: "What the Data Says About RPGs on Kickstarter"
 permalink: /kickstarter-rpgs/
 author_profile: true
 toc: true